petefoth/unofficial-l4m-builds/README.md

 The purpose of this project is to make and manage unofficial builds of [LineageOS for microG](https://lineage.microg.org/), for devices which are not supported by official LineageOS builds.

 The builds are based on the unofficial LineageOS ROMs, details of which can be found in the appropriate XDA Forum thread(s).
 I am very grateful to the developers and maintainers of these ROMs, who have been very helpful to me, and to others in the community.
+Big thanks also to the /e/ developers, and to the contributors to the [/e/ Community Forums](https://community.e.foundation/)

 Initially the builds will be for the following Sony Xperia devices, which I happen to own and use:
 - [Z5 Compact](https://www.gsmarena.com/sony_xperia_z5_compact-7535.php) (`suzuran`)